RasselJohn/diff-python-projects/project2/README.md

 - third source : ID 21-30,51-60;
 ```

-- There exist only point(url) for getting these sorted data.
+- There exists only one point(url) for getting these sorted data.

-- This point must make request to all sources, gets them and sorts.
+- This point must make a request to all sources, get them and sorts.
 - All errors have to be ignored.
-Timeout for every source - 2 seconds.
+Timeout for every source is 2 seconds.